 Vanquis Banking Group Lends Responsibly and Acts Sustainably

-We also invest in activities and initiatives that address key factors which may affect someone’s likelihood of being accepted for credit, through the Vanquis Banking Group Foundation.
+We continue to invest in activities and initiatives that address key factors which may affect someone’s likelihood of being accepted for credit, through the Vanquis Banking Group Foundation.
 We make sure our colleagues have the skills to deal with customers with additional needs.
 We also support independent financial research, money advice and financial education.

 This enables our customers, and others who might face financial difficulty, to recognise the barriers to financial inclusion.
 They can then overcome these barriers and secure a more positive financial future for themselves.
+We primarily contribute to this Goal by delivering on our Purpose and responsibly serving our 1.69 million customers through core banking services and Snoop, an app that helps individuals save up to £1,500 annually on spending and household bills.

 We also support the financial inclusion agenda through our Foundation by providing grants to charities and specialist partners to address issues like customer vulnerability, product accessibility and financial difficulties.